-Welcome to For Your Benefit, a newsletter addressing the benefits offered to you as a UT employee.
+Thank you for dedicating a few minutes to read For Your Benefit, a newsletter about the benefits offered to you as a UT employee.

-I hope you find the publication helpful and encourage you to share feedback and suggestions on ways we can improve it by emailing me at firstname.lastname@example.org.
+Our goal is to share important and timely information with you in an easy-to-read format.
+I hope you find the stories helpful and encourage you to share comments and suggestions by emailing us at firstname.lastname@example.org.

 Thank you for your commitment to the University.

 The annual enrollment period for health, dental, vision, basic and term life, longterm care and optional special accident programs is underway and runs through Oct.
 15, 2015.